AJ Muhlach

-Adrian Justine Aquino Muhlach or AJ Muhlach (born May 20, 1992), is a Filipino pop singer, actor, and a member of the boy band XLR8.
+Adrian Justine Rivera Muhlach is a Filipino pop singer, actor, and a member of the boy band XLR8.
 He starred in the Philippine television drama P.S.
 I Love You in 2011, and Bagets on TV5.

 Muhlach was part of the P-pop group XLR8 which used to perform on Party Pilipinas in GMA Network.
 He's currently part of Viva Artists Agency.

 Personal life

-Muhlach is the younger brother of actor Aga Muhlach, and the cousin of Niño Muhlach, also an actor.
-His father has Spanish-German ancestry.
-He is a member of the Iglesia ni Cristo.
+Muhlach is the half-brother of actor Aga Muhlach, and the first cousin of Niño Muhlach, also an actor.
+His father is Alvaro Muhlach (1947–2018).
+He married his girlfriend Anna Mabasa on May 20, 2019.